Tyler Boyd Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 - Boyd has been the target of 45 of his team's 213 passing attempts this season, or 21.1% of the target share.

-- Boyd (three red zone targets) has been the recipient of 16.7% of his team's 18 red zone pass attempts.
+- Boyd has seen the ball thrown his way three times in the red zone this season, 16.7% of his team's 18 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Jets.